aspose-ocr/Aspose.OCR-Documentation/cpp/getting-started/licensing/_index.md

 Do not modify the contents of the license file.
 Even an extra line break or space will invalidate the license.
 {{% /alert %}}

 The license must be applied once per application or process lifecycle before recognition starts.
-For _desktop applications_, it is recommended to load the license in the `Initialize` method of the main form.
-For _web applications_, load it in the `Session_Start()` method of **global.asax** file.
+For _desktop applications_, it is recommended to load the license in the `Initialize` function of the main form.
+For _web applications_, load it in the `Session_Start()` function of **global.asax** file.

 ### Loading a license from file

-Put the license file to a folder on your computer and insert the following code in your startup method:
+Put the license file to a folder on your computer and insert the following code in your startup function:

 ```cpp
 const std::string lic = "Aspose_OCR_License_File.lic";
 aspose::ocr::set_license(lic.c_str());
 ```
-If only the name of the license file (without path) is specified, `set_license` method will look for the license file in the following locations:
+If only the name of the license file (without path) is specified, `set_license` function will look for the license file in the following locations:

 - the folder that contains Aspose.OCR for C++ component (_Aspose.OCR.dll_);
 - the folder that contains the application's executable file.

 Alternatively, you can store the license file in any folder on your computer and specify an absolute or relative path.
-If you prefer to load the license from the explicit path, provide the full path in `set_license` method.
+If you prefer to load the license from the explicit path, provide the full path in `set_license` function.

 ### Checking the license state